-"Love Over Law" - John 2:13-22
+"Law, Love, and Grace" - Ex 20:01-17, John 2:13-22

 Are you still feeling a little uncomfortable from that reading in John's gospel?
 It's hard not to be a little uncomfortable when you hear it - after all, here we see a Jesus who is nothing like the pictures we coloured in Sunday School.
-This is no sweet image of a gentle Jesus tenderly cuddling a cute little lamb in his arms, surrounded by adoring children gazing up peacefully at him.
-Here instead we have a rather ugly scene of a man gone berserk, flailing a whip, chasing people, kicking over tables and generally wrecking the joint.
-This is a scene more reminiscent of a brawl in a mining town tavern than a pastoral meadow.
-I'm sure that in the confusion even the disciples were asking, "Whoa, dude!
+This is no sweet image of a gentle Jesus tenderly cuddling a cute little lamb in his arms, surrounded by adoring children gazing peacefully up at him.
+Instead here we have a rather ugly scene of a man gone into a rage, flailing a whip, chasing people, kicking over tables and generally wrecking the joint.
+This is a scene more reminiscent of a Saturday night in a mining town tavern than a pastoral meadow.
+I suspect that in the confusion even the disciples were asking, "Whoa, dude!
 What set you off?"

 What indeed was it that set Jesus off to wreak such havoc in the most important worship place in his faith tradition?
 It seems pretty clear he was angry at people who were conducting business in the Temple, sellers of doves and sheep and cattle, and money changers.
 And yet were these people not doing what was required?
 Were they not making it possible for the faithful to exercise their faith in the ways they were called and required to, with burnt offerings to the Lord?
 Were they not following the laws of their faith?
+Short answer - yes, they were!

-We also heard the proclamation of the Law in its original form in the Exodus reading, a scene made famous in a movie with Charlton Heston as Moses coming down the dusty mountain, robes flowing in the wind, thunder and lightning at his back, hair and beard flying free, and a gigantic tablet in each hand.
-The background music swelling (no, not the party music from the base camp below ... that's a different part of the story).
-The music I remember is much more martial, stirring, somber and serious.
-Somber and serious and fierce was also the look on Moses' face, a look that apparently set the tone for the next few thousand years.
-After all, he was carrying the Ten Commandments, wasn't he?
+We also heard the proclamation of the Law in its original form in the Exodus reading, a scene made famous in a movie featuring Charlton Heston as Moses coming down the dusty mountain, robes flowing in the wind, thunder and lightning at his back, hair and beard flying free, with a gigantic tablet in each hand.
+The background music swelling (no, not the party music from the base camp below ... that's a different part of the story) but music that is much more martial, stirring, somber and serious.
+Somber and serious and fierce also describe the look on Moses' face, a look that apparently set the tone for the next few thousand years.
+After all, Moses was carrying The Ten Commandments, wasn't he?
 Carrying the very Law dictated to him by God on Mount Sinai, a Law meant to prescribe every action of God's people.
 Weren't these the very rules that when broken would define a person as condemned?

 Frankly, no, but unfortunately that is the view into which people have slipped time and again over the ages, understanding the Ten Commandments as a tool with which to condemn, to isolate, to exclude people.
-Time and again since Moses came down from the mountain carrying these commandments from God, people of faith have misunderstood the nature and purpose of these commandments.
-Time and again the clergy and the powerful within Temple, synagogue and church have misused these commandments to exercise their control over the people.
-Over the ages people have formed around these commandments layers of practices, laws and regulations harder than the coldest heart.
+Time and again since Moses came down from the mountain carrying these commandments from God people of faith have misunderstood the nature and purpose of these commandments.
+Time and again the clergy and the powerful within Temple, synagogue, and church have misused these commandments to exercise their control over people.
+Over the ages people have encrusted around these commandments layers of practices, laws, and regulations harder than the coldest heart.

-This is exactly the situation that Jesus railed against in his tirade in the Temple, and in his other condemnations of the Pharisees.
-What set Jesus off was the way that Law was being abused, the way that it had overtaken faith itself so that worship of God had become secondary, the very opposite of what the Law was originally intended to be and do.
+Such abuse of God's Law is exactly the situation that Jesus railed against in his tirade in the Temple and in his other condemnations of the Pharisees.
+What set Jesus off was the way that the Law was being abused, the way that it had overtaken faith itself so that worship of God had become secondary, the very opposite of what the Law was originally intended to be and to cause.